Hans Bachmann

-Hans Rudolph Bachmann, Jr. (born June 24, 1954) is an American theatre and film actor, director, singer and editor of Swiss-German descent.
+Hans Rudolph Bachmann, Jr. (June 24, 1954 - June 2, 2025) was an American theatre and film actor, director, singer and editor of Swiss-German descent.
 He is best known for his lead roles as Harold Brickman in Beyond the Rising Moon and as Frank McCall in Invader.

-Early life and education
+Early life

-Hans Rudolph Bachmann Jr. was born in Cleveland, Ohio on June 24, 1954 as the first of two children to Hans Rudolph Bachmann Sr. and Eulalia (Selig) Bachmann.
-His early years were spent growing up with his younger sister Eleanor Susan (Bachmann) Matthews in multiple locations in Ohio and elsewhere in the United States until his family settled down in Galion, Ohio when he was 10 years old.
+Hans Rudolph Bachmann Jr. was born in Cleveland, Ohio, on June 24, 1954, as the first of two children to Hans Rudolph Bachmann Sr. and Eulalia (Selig) Bachmann.
+His early years were spent growing up with his younger sister Eleanor Susan (Bachmann) Matthews in multiple locations in Ohio and elsewhere in the United States until his family settled down in Galion, Ohio, when he was 10 years old.
 His parents emigrated to the United States from Switzerland and Germany after the Second World War.

 Bachmann graduated from Galion High School in 1972.
 He played the trumpet in High School and was a member of the marching band as well as first chair in the High School orchestra.
-He went to college at Ohio State University in Columbus, Ohio where he received his Bachelor of Arts degree in English Theater in 1975.
+He went to college at Ohio State University in Columbus, Ohio, where he received his Bachelor of Arts degree in English Theater in 1975.
 His studies included English as a major and Speech and Theater as minor subjects.
-Bachmann went on to study Law at Ohio Northern University in Ada, Ohio between 1976 and 1981, receiving a Juris Doctor Degree upon completion.
+Bachmann went on to study Law at Ohio Northern University in Ada, Ohio, between 1976 and 1981, receiving a Juris Doctor Degree upon completion.